borkdude/jet/README.md

 ### `when-pred`

 Given a predicate, return predicate that returns the given argument when predicate was truthy.
-In case of an exception during the predicte call, catches and returns `nil`.
+In case of an exception during the predicate call, catches and returns `nil`.

 The following returns all paths for which the leafs are odd numbers: